ottobervoets/conceptors/README.md

 # Conceptors

 This repo aims to provide a python implementation of H. Jaeger's conceptor network.
 The original work can be found from [here](http://minds.jacobs-university.de/conceptors).
+This repo is a adaptation of the work by duguyue100 (https://github.com/duguyue100/conceptors)
 ## Requirements

 This package is developed under following system and packages: